irajyus/cpt-hook/README.md

 # Webhook Server Starter

-A webhook server built with [express](https://www.npmjs.com/package/express) you can catch a webhook in your Node.js Backend.
+A webhook server built with [express](https://www.npmjs.com/package/express) which catches a webhook in your Node.js Backend.
 The specific use case in this repo is to catch a webhook body from Vercel and to send the message to a Slack incoming webhook url for posting in a channel.

 ## Installation